kburnik/php_codebase/README.md

 This is achieved by generating an autoload function with whitelisted sources as bazel does not remove files of a built target if you remove a dependency to it from another target.
-This holds for php_library, php_executable and php_test.
+This holds for php_library, php_binary and php_test.

-When building a library, the source files are only loaded as to find any issue in static references outside scoped code (e.g. outside classes, such as an extended class).
+When building a library, the source files are only loaded so to find any issue in static references outside scoped code (e.g. outside classes, such as an extended class).
 This ensures that if we, for example extend a class from an external dependency, that the base class can be autoloaded (i.e. is